-Thank you to our colleagues around the world for your hard work and dedication to our clients and each other, and thank you to our clients for the ongoing opportunity to earn your trust each day.
-Finally, thank you to our investors for your support and belief in the value we deliver.
+Marsh McLennan is uniquely positioned to help clients manage the broad range of outcomes being driven by increasingly interconnected issues.
+A heartfelt thanks to our colleagues around the world for the care and integrity you show every day in enabling the success of our clients and supporting one another.
+Thank you to our clients for your trust and partnership.
+Finally, thank you to our investors for your belief in the work we do and the value we deliver.